ElmoDFGD/ElmoRim/README.md

 ***ElmoRim Lite Survival***
 Elmorim comes with a unique setup for survival elemets, seamlessly integrated into the general gameplay.

-**Sleep**: The mod [Incremental Injuries](link) introduces the need to sleep organically by reducing Total Magicka/Health/Stamina as they are spent.
+**Sleep**: The mod [Incremental Injuries](link) introduces the need to sleep organically by reducing total Magicka/Health/Stamina as they are spent.
 They are restored by sleeping 6+ hours in-game.

+**Eat/Drink**: The mod [Apothecary - Food and Drink Addon](link) alters food and drink to give long lasting passive regeneration buffs.
+The buffs are very well balanced to incentivize eating and drinking regularly without making the buffs OP.

+**Cold**: The cold system from [Sunhelm - Survival and Needs](link) is used to reward preparation.
+Other Sunhelm mechanics are disabled.

+**Camping**: [Camping Lite](link) is an excellent, lightweight mod that provides an option for pitching a tent & lighting a fire for warmth/cooking.

 ### In-Game MCM options